austinmurry/Warren-Letters-Team-1/WBLL-review-2021-12-19.md

 ### HTML and CSS

 #### Responsive Design
-Your site Mostly does well in adapting itself for viewing on a wide range of screen sizes.
+Your site *mostly* does well in adapting itself for viewing on a wide range of screen sizes.
 However, there are two areas where this could be improved:

 1. On the main page, notice what happens to the main heading, "Welcome to The Warren Behrend Last Letters Webpage!", when we narrow the page.
 I took some screen captures on my phone to illustrate: